nimeshmora/google-pub-sub-signadot/README.md

 Then navigate into the `Router Groups` section and add following infomation

-Name: `pubsub-demo` \n
+Name: `pubsub-demo`

 Description: `route group containing the consumer and producer sandboxes together`

 Match:
     label name: `demo`
     value: `pubsub`

 Endpoints:
     name: `frontend`
     protocol: `http`
     url: `frontend.pubsub-demo.svc:4000`

-`Check K8's cluster` this will add additional two pods in the cluster
+Check `K8's cluster` this will add additional two pods in the cluster

 Alternatively, you can install the [Signadot Browser Extension](https://www.signadot.com/docs/browser-extensions) and create a